espruino/EspruinoDocs/README.md

 $ npm install
 ```

-This will install all JavaScript dependancies.
+This will install all JavaScript dependencies.

 ## Build Process